xAlpharax/codestorm-mi/README.md

 We made use of `Gemini 2.5 Pro Experimental/Preview 03-25` as it is the SOTA model on both [livebench](https://livebench.ai) and [lmarena](https://lmarena.ai/).
 This model performs great on pretty much all task but can get quite rate-limited, we also used a fallback for `Gemini 2.0 Flash Thinking Experimental 01-21` as it is still a great vision, math and all-rounded thinking model.

-As for the WebUI, vibe-coding got the interface and functionalities pretty far:
+As for the WebUI, vibe-coding (made by [@CesarPetrescu](https://github.com/CesarPetrescu)) got the interface and functionalities pretty far:

 The backend:
 - Python